Appropriately named, BTS' disco-pop track 'Dynamite' has blown up all across the world.

 Well on its way to becoming one of 2020's greatest songs, 'Dynamite' was an immediate hit.
 Its official music video reached 10 million views and 1 million likes within just 20 minutes of its debut, simultaneously breaking the YouTube premiere record by drawing in 3 to 4 million concurrent viewers.

 And, much like every great hit, there's bound to be some covers.
 From dance covers to saxophone renditions, there's a lot of "funk and soul" out there.
 So much, in fact, that BTS watched some!
-In a recent of an episode of Glamour's You Sang My Song, the K-pop supergroup reacted to a number of fan covers, including Filipino cover artist Ysabelle Cuevas's English cover of 'Boy With Luv' which J-Hope and V wanted to rewatch.
+In a recent episode of Glamour's You Sang My Song, the K-pop supergroup reacted to a number of fan covers, including Filipino cover artist Ysabelle Cuevas's English cover of 'Boy With Luv' which J-Hope and V wanted to rewatch.

 Before we dive into their upcoming album, BE, here's a list of 'Dynamite' covers from all over the world.